-Because this is a base recipe, there are many ways that you can adapt this recipe to your taste.
 Feel free to add more of your favorite ingredients mixed in with the dried fruit or sprinkled on top.
 Coconut flakes, chia seeds, ground flax seeds, cocoa powder, and cinnamon would all be delicious additions.

 Don’t like salty with your sweet?
 Simply leave off the sea salt at the end!

 Don’t have chocolate chips on hand?
 Try dusting the fruit bites in cocoa powder!

 Want a vegan chocolate covered fruit recipe?
 Use vegan chocolate chips!